Setheum-Labs/Setheum/blockchain/modules/edfis-pay/README.md

 - Remark: The module allows to create payments by optionally providing some extra(limited) amount of bytes, this is referred to as Remark.
 This can be used by a marketplace to separate/tag payments.
 - CancelBufferBlockLength: This is the time window where the recipient can dispute a cancellation request from the payment creator.

+## Transfers

+Create these measures as a part of `Edfis Pay` so that users can opt-in and out at will.
+1. `ensure_account_exists()`: If the account doesn't exist, fail the transaction.
+2. `ensure-account_has_ed()`: If the account doesn't have ED, fail the transaction.

+Provide various types of transfer options to users, each of which must handle both `ensure_account_exists()` and `account_has_ed()` options (they are optional for users to use, so they should be of type `Boolean`).

+### Transfer Types that Handle this issue:

+1. `red_packet_transfer`: to `automatically_unlock` the funds to the sender if the receiver does not opened the red packet within `TransferUnlockPeriod` , therefore reversing the transaction.
+2. `reclaimable_transfer`: allows the sender to `reclaim` (unlock) the funds if the receiver does not `claim` the transfer within `TransferUnlockPeriod` , therefore reversing the transaction.
+3. `willing_transfer`: allows the receiver to `accept` or `reject` the funds.
+4. `reversible_willing_transfer`: allows the receiver to `accept` or `reject` the funds.
+The transfer will automatically unlock if the receiver does not `claim` the transfer within `TransferUnlockPeriod` , therefore reversing the transaction.
+5. `protected_transfer`: allows the receiver to `claim` the transfer only if the receiver knows the `password` to the transfer, else the transfer cannot be claimed therefore the `TransferStatus` stays as `Unclaimed`.
+6. `reversible_protected_transfer`: allows the receiver to `claim` the transfer only if the receiver knows the `password` to the transfer, else the transfer cannot be claimed.
+The transfer will `automatically_unlock` the funds to the sender if the receiver does not claim the transfer within `TransferUnlockPeriod`.

 ## Interface

 #### Events